-Wood dust emits fumes in woodworking processes such as sawing, routing, sanding, and other operations, freeing microscopic particles into the workplace that can irritate the eyes, noses, and mouth of your shop personnel.
+Wood dust particles emit fumes in woodworking processes such as sawing, routing, sanding, and other operations, freeing microscopic particles into the shop that can irritate the eyes, noses, and mouth of your shop personnel.
 Toxic effects will range depending on the species of wood.

 Case Study: Dundalk Leisurecraft

 Aeroex Technologies offers the expertise needed to ensure that the toxic fumes emitted from woodworking businesses are reduced in the working environment.

 Canadian manufacturer, Dundalk Leisurecraft specializes in building rustic, solid wood indoor and outdoor furniture, saunas, tiki bars, gazebos, and more – all constructed from maple, pine, and cedar.
 Dundalk reached out to our team about finding a solution for dealing with the toxic fumes that were being emitted into their work environment – specifically, from working with red cedar.